TheArqsz/JSRecon-Buddy/README.md

 > You can test this feature by cloning this repository, opening the `assets/dependency-confusion-test/index.html` file in your browser, and running an on-demand scan.

 - Interesting Parameters - flags potentially vulnerable URL parameters (e.g., redirect, debug, url).
 - Source Maps - finds links to source maps which can expose original source code.
+Can optionally guess the location of source maps for discovered JavaScript files even if they aren't explicitly linked.

 > [!NOTE]
 > If it is a valid source map, the extension tries to deconstruct source files based on data there